 If I hadn’t become a journalist and professional writer, I would be a superhero librarian – conquering the Dewey Decimal System by day and saving the world one book at a time by night.
 Failing that, I’d work in a doughnut shop…mmm…doughnuts.
 Instead, I put my superpowers to work as a Queensland Writers Centre Tutor and speaker (I have presented at industry workshops events including GenreCon 2019).
 You can find some samples of my flash fiction here.

 Over more than two decades, I have written across many fields, working as a Newspaper Journalist & Editor, Corporate Writer, Blogger, and Certified Practising Marketer.
-I currently work as a content marketer and writer, publisher of a small business news and resource site and editor of events magazines.
+I currently work as a content marketer and writer.

-My creative writing has been recognised via several awards including Queensland Writers Centre Flash Fiction (winner), and Australian Writers Centre Furious Fiction (shortlisted out of 1300 entries), as well as second in GenreCon’s short story competition 2019.
+My creative writing has been recognised via several awards including Queensland Writers Centre Flash Fiction (winner 2019 and 2020), and Australian Writers Centre Furious Fiction (shortlisted out of 1300 entries), as well as second in GenreCon’s short story competition 2019.